Drug-Free Workplace Training

 - Designated Employer Representative (DER) Training

-A drug free workplace should always include employee education to provide information to the employees about what exactly is a drug free workplace, what are the harmful effects of drugs, what are the consequences of violating the drug free workplace policy and how to access assistance if one has a substance abuse issue.
+A drug-free workplace should always include employee education to provide information to the employees about what exactly is a drug-free workplace, what the harmful effects of drugs are, what the consequences of violating the drug-free workplace policy are, and how to access assistance if one has a substance abuse issue.

 Designated Employer Representative (DER)

 The Designated Employer Representative (DER) is responsible for handling any component of a DOT-mandated drug testing program.
 They're an employee authorized to take immediate action to remove employees from safety-sensitive duties and to make required decisions in the testing and evaluation process.